BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 How big is baby at 27 weeks?

-At 27 weeks pregnant, baby is as big as a head of lettuce.
-The average 27-week fetus measures between 13 to 14.4 inches and weighs around 2 pounds.
+At 27 weeks pregnant, baby is as big as a honeydew melon.
+The average 27-week fetus measures around 14.4 inches and weighs around 2.3 pounds.
 But baby isn’t just getting bigger, they’re also getting smarter.

 What does a 27-week fetus look like?

 If you could peek at baby at 27 weeks in the womb, you’d see your little 27-week-old fetus has continued to put on some fat and muscle with all that moving and dancing in your 27 weeks pregnant belly.
-Although baby at 27 weeks is just the size of a head of lettuce, they’re over a foot long now (whoa!) and basically a smaller, skinnier version of the baby you’ll meet when they’re born.
-Baby is learning to suck now too, so they might be sucking their thumb in utero right now!
-Awww.
+Although baby at 27 weeks is just the size of a honeydew melon, they’re over a foot long now (whoa!) and basically a smaller, skinnier version of the baby you’ll meet when they’re born.
+Baby has learned to suck by now too, so they might be sucking their thumb in utero right now!

 27 weeks pregnant is how many months?

-Find yourself wondering “how long is 27 weeks?”
-It may feel like the answer is “forever!” but 27 weeks pregnant in months is about six months pregnant.
+You might find yourself wondering, “How long is 27 weeks?”
+It may feel like the answer is “Forever!” but 27 weeks pregnant in months is about six months pregnant.

 27 week ultrasound